mtth/kit/README.rst

   # any valid Celery configuration option can go here
   BROKER_URL = redis://

-When it starts, the ``flasker`` command line tool imports all the modules declared in the ``MODULES`` key of the configuration file (in the ``PROJECT`` section).
+Before running a command the ``flasker`` command line tool imports all the modules declared in the ``MODULES`` key of the configuration file (in the ``PROJECT`` section).
 Inside each of these you can use the ``flasker.current_project`` proxy to get access to the Flask application object, the Celery application object and the SQLAlchemy database sessions.
 Therefore a very simple pattern inside each module is to do:

 .. code:: python